Eik-Lab/Financial-Technology-Projects-/Case 6/README.md

 ## SUGGESTED APPROACH
 In order to achieve this the following activities is suggested
 *	Technology exploration
-o	Explore available data sources.
+  -	Explore available data sources.
-▪	Review of the “US Company Bankruptcy Prediction Dataset” and references projects on how machine learning can be used to predict bankruptcy.
+    -	Review of the “US Company Bankruptcy Prediction Dataset” and references projects on how machine learning can be used to predict bankruptcy.
 *	Project Specification
-o	Define your own KPIs assessing various parameters of a company's health.
+  -	Define your own KPIs assessing various parameters of a company's health.
 *	Method - System Architecture
-o	Describe how data can be obtained, processed and aggregated, to keep your score up-to-date
+  -	Describe how data can be obtained, processed and aggregated, to keep your score up-to-date
-*	Development of Minimum Viable Concept o	How can this data be presented? (ex.
+*	Development of Minimum Viable Concept
+  -	How can this data be presented? (ex.
 Figma description)
 *	Suggested limitations
-o	The goal of this project could be proposing a method for predicting bankruptcy in a specific sector such as the financial sector such as larger financial institutions to regional banks in the US based on a knowledge transfer from this public available dataset.
+  -	The goal of this project could be proposing a method for predicting bankruptcy in a specific sector such as the financial sector such as larger financial institutions to regional banks in the US based on a knowledge transfer from this public available dataset.